ZZhaiDev/Passwordless-Login-Solutions-for-iOS-by-Facebook/README.md

 ### Facebook Login
 Facebook login allows a user to log in with the clock of a button and authenticate their identity using their Facebook credentials.
+#### How Facebook Login Works
+  * The client requests access and permissions
+  * The user authenticates and approves permissions
+  * An access token is returned to the client
+  * User enters the app